mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Free Actions

-#### Simple Actions
+#### Minor Actions
-A Simple Action is one step more complicated than a Free Action and requires a bit more concentration to attempt.
-Only a few Simple Actions, however, require a Success Test to accomplish.
-Simple Actions can only be taken on a character’s turn.
+A Minor Action is one step more complicated than a Free Action and requires a bit more concentration to attempt.
+Only a few Minor Actions, however, require a Success Test to accomplish.
+Minor Actions can only be taken on a character’s turn.

 - Dash
 - Change Gun Mode